MarcoSCampos/datadevpro/README.md

 Inputs: Weight and height body
 Select: the measuring system english or international
-select: the gender
+Select: the gender
-press: Calculate
+Press: Calculate

 Outputs: Your ideal body weight BMI
          Your body mass index BMI